Newport News, Virginia: Sports

 Additional sports options can be found just outside Newport News.
 On the collegiate level, the College of William and Mary, Hampton University, Norfolk State University and Old Dominion University offer NCAA Division I athletics.
 Virginia Wesleyan College also provides sports at the NCAA Division III level.
 The Peninsula Pilots play just outside the city limits at War Memorial Stadium in Hampton.
 The Pilots play in the Coastal Plain League, a summer baseball league.
-In Norfolk, the Norfolk Tides of the International League and the Norfolk Admirals of the American Hockey League.
+In Norfolk, the Norfolk Tides of the International League and the Norfolk Admirals of the ECHL.
 In Virginia Beach, the Hampton Roads Piranhas field men's and women's professional soccer teams.
 The Atlantic 10 Conference had been headquartered in Newport News since 2009.

 The city has hosted a marathon annually since 2015.
 The One City Marathon was hosted virtually in 2021.
 The course spans the length of Newport News and begins in Newport News Park.
 It ends at the Victory Arch downtown, and the course weaves through Mariners' Museum Park, CNU and Hilton Village.
 The course is USTAF certified and can be used as a qualifier for the Boston Marathon.
 There also is a half marathon, relay, 8K and one-mile fun run.